MinhMark123123/maac/maac_mvvm/README.md

 ![](firstDiagram.svg)

 maac_mvvm is a package that supports simple implementation of the MVVM pattern.
-The package doesn't wrap any dependency injection inside with this, you can choose any framework dependency injection you want.
+The package doesn't wrap any dependency injection inside.
+With this, you can choose any framework dependency injection you want.
 It simply has three components: ViewModel, StreamData, and ViewModelWidget.

 It's simple, clean, and very easy to implement.